 - a.
 Use of wool or percentage of wool in fabrics 10 points - b.
 Suitability of style 10 points - c.
 Fit of garment 10 points - d.
 Eye-appeal of complete outfit, including accessories and personal grooming 10 points

 Sheep and Manner Handled

 - a.
 Sheep responds to halter for walking and standing 15 points - b.
-Clean, well-groomed and conditioned sheep, appropriate halter 15 points a.
-Poise, posture and graceful movement while leading sheep - 15 points b.
-Self-confident, skilled modeling of outfit - 15 points
+Clean, well-groomed and conditioned sheep, appropriate halter 15 points

 Personality and Showmanship